Gordonstoun: Alumni

+Funding and fees

 Gordonstoun offers a series of grants, drawing on its investments and other funds, to support pupils who are unable to pay the full fees.
 In the academic year 2009/10 the school provided financial support for 163 pupils including 11 with 100% fee coverage and 95 with 50% fee reduction.
 The school is a registered charity: Scottish charity number SC037867.

 Hahn's views on education centred on the ability to understand different cultures.
 Gordonstoun incorporates this in a number of ways including its association with Round Square and in offering pupil exchanges to the different schools within the association.

 In 2018, Simon Beames, senior lecturer in outdoor learning at the University of Edinburgh, co-published research the effectiveness of Gordonstoun's ethos, and this research has formed an important part of the school's promotional literature.
 A poll of alumni revealed mixed feelings about Gordonstoun's emphasis on extra-curricular activities.
 Fifty-seven per cent of the former pupils surveyed agreed that outdoor activities enhanced their academic studies.
 At the same time, the remaining forty-three per cent felt the activities did not help their studies.
 However, the research by Beames et al. also found that most former pupils believe the school's emphasis on outdoor activities had a positive effect on their careers.